- Do you need a biscuit joiner?

 - Unique system for ensuring optimum performance and long battery life.

-- Has a good dust collector and an easy setting pinion fence with adjustable depth stops.
+- Features a superior dust collector and an easy-setting pinion fence with adjustable depth stops.

 - Professional brand tool.